Aman-Shitta/ws-chat-app/README.md

 Feel free to fork this project and submit pull requests to improve the functionality.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache2.0 License.